kostaslbc/Rc-planes-live-map/README.md

 # Description

-Τhis project is related to the pilot’s ability to monitor the flight path of his rc plane on a map via a mobile phone in real time !
+With this project the pilot has the ability to monitor the flight path of his rc plane on a map via a mobile phone in real time !
 The pilot connects through a small ESP32 board linked to their transmitter (TX16 and others).

 Using the Android application, the pilot can view the planes’s route as well as the positions of real airplanes flying in the area, helping to avoid potential hazards.
 No adsb required !